How To Sleep Great During Pregnancy (Third Trimester)

 Standing pigeon stretch

-Get active daily
+Get active daily for better sleep during pregnancy

-You don’t have to have the hardest workout of your life everyday for it to count, just move!
-Whether you rotate your workouts between strength and cardio and save stretching for your “off” or exceptionally tiring days.
+Whether you rotate your strength and cardio workouts and save stretching for your rest days.
 Or find a way to incorporate any exercise for 30 minutes each day.
-For more inspiration, I have an entire post dedicated to making a habit out of working out.

 Stay fit during your pregnancy

 Give it a try!
 Join me for a fun, NO REPEAT prenatal workout designed specifically for the third trimester.
 Incorporating all the things we talked about above, we will strengthen, get mobile, and sweat it out.
-Are you ready?
-Let’s Sweat!

 Leave a Reply